Ability to Concentrate Isn't What It Used to Be

 spans seem to be longer.
 Perhaps that is because there are longer gaps between commercials.

 To help tune up your concentration skills, practice these tips:

-Cut back on the amount of television you watch, or your children watch.
+Cut back on the amount of television and other screen time you and your children watch.

-Avoid drinks that contain stimulants.
-Although caffeine or nicotine can give you a quick boost, it lasts only a short
+Stay away from drinks that contain stimulants.
+Although caffeine or nicotine can give you a quick boost, it lasts only a short time.

-needs the extra blood to help digest the food.
-Research has shown that you feel
+the extra blood to help digest the food.
+Research has shown that you feel sleepy after

-sleepy after eating a meal high in fat or refined sugar because these foods change
+eating a meal high in fat or refined sugar because these foods change the makeup of

-break the tension cycle.
-Just taking a moment to breathe deeply and slowly can
+the tension cycle.
+Just taking a moment to breathe deeply and slowly can help you